EliabN/OOP-SVG_Logo_Maker/README.md

 Because this application won’t be deployed, you’ll find a link to a walkthrough video below that demonstrates its functionality and passes all of the tests.

-Refer to the [Video Submission Guide](https://watch.screencastify.com/v/6Osc8IEalBuwHxgAQXYP) on the Full-Stack Blog for additional guidance on creating a video.

 ### User Story

 ```md